haberdashPI/vscode-master-key/notes.md

             - [X] run/test
     - [X] cleanup any files we need to delete
     - [ ] misc. cleanup
-        - [ ] fix bug in replay of insert actions
+        - [X] fix bug in replay of insert actions
-        - [ ] replay symmetric edits
+        - [X] replay symmetric edits
+            - [X] write an integration test
+            - [X] implement recording of intercepted commands
         - [ ] reimlement storeNamed? (or make it more specific to macros; I'm not convinced the generic tool is really useful)
+    - [ ] merge PR; don't release a new version yet
     - [ ] rename from Master Key to Key Atlas (keep the same extension name, to avoid confusion, but do make a new git repository)
         - [ ] rename references of Master key in Selection Utilities
-    - [ ] merge PR; don't release a new version yet
     - [ ] TODO: decorators aren't working
     - [ ] CI
         - [x] setup CI unit tests for rust